 I’ve been thinking a lot about weekend getaways from Sydney because, well, let’s face it, we all need a break from the city every so often and there are so many holiday worthy spots so close to the city that’s worth a blog post mention.

-Seeing as it’s nearly Valentine’s Day, here’s my 16 romantic weekend getaways from Sydney.
+Here’s my 16 romantic weekend getaways from Sydney.
 I’ve also decided to keep it just within a 3 hour drive of Sydney because no one want’s to spend their entire weekend travelling!

 Check out my most popular post: Top 19 Fun Date Ideas In Sydney

 Last Easter we decided to take a last minute holiday and wanted to stay somewhere near Palm Beach.
 Once we looked up places to stay on airbnb, we didn’t realise what a gem we actually found.
 We stayed at Scotland Island Lodge and even though we hadn’t ever heard of the island before it was absolutely amazing!!
 We had access to the lodge’s kayak to go to a secluded beach, had amazing home cooked meals and everyone on the island was so friendly.
 It was mind boggling to know we were just 1 hour’s drive north of Sydney.
 I would recommend this place whole-heartedly.

 If you’ve not been to Jonahs’ hotel and restaurant at Whale Beach, this is an absolute gem of a romantic place to spend the weekend.
 It’s situated right on the cliffs of the beach with a magnificent view.
 I’ve only eaten breakfast here but you can book a night or two for the weekend.

 To really push the boat out, you could take the Sydney Seaplanes there from Rose Bay and they’ll drop you right off at the hotel.
 I’ve been on the seaplane before and it was absolutely spectacular.
 That moment when you go out to the heads and up through Manly is just mind blowing.